-The most common condition for buying a house, perhaps only behind “subject to financing,” is “subject to home inspection.”
-To have a professional home inspector go through all the major systems in the house you’ve settled on is just wise, isn’t it?
+The most common condition for buying a house, perhaps only behind "subject to financing," is "subject to home inspection."
+Having a professional home inspector go through all the major systems in the house you’ve settled on is a great idea.

 But what happens if the house inspection turns up unexpected issues?
 You have three choices: pull your conditional offer and walk away, continue with your previous deal, or try to renegotiate the terms of the sale with the seller.

 If the home is right one, making a counteroffer can give you the financial wiggle room to fix the things that need fixing without overpaying on the house.
-How do you do that?
-Here are some tips to negotiate after a home inspection, with a little help from car insurance comparison and broker app Jerry.
+So, here's how to counter offer after a home inspection, with a little help from car insurance comparison and broker app Jerry.

 No matter how new, every home will have issues that come up on a home inspection, even if they're minor.
 But if there are concerns that put your current deal in jeopardy, that’s where you should focus.